kyma-project/lifecycle-manager/samples/template-operator/README.md

 Every Kyma Module using an Operator follows 5 basic Principles:

-- Declared as available for use in a release channel through the `ModuleTemplate` Custom Resource in the Control-Plane
+- Declared as available for use in a release channel through the `ModuleTemplate` Custom Resource in the control-plane
-- Declared as desired State within the `Kyma` Custom Resource in Runtime or Control-Plane
+- Declared as desired state within the `Kyma` Custom Resource in runtime or control-plane
-- Installed / Managed in the Runtime by Module-Manager through the `Manifest` Custom Resource in the Control-Plane
+- Installed / managed in the runtime by [Module-Manager](https://github.com/kyma-project/module-manager/tree/main/) through a `Manifest` custom resource in the control-plane
-- Owns at least 1 CRD that is able to define the Contract that can configure its Behavior
+- Owns at least 1 Custom Resource Definition that defines the contract and configures its behaviour
-- Is operating on at most 1 Runtime at every given time
+- Is operating on at most 1 runtime at every given time

 Release channels let customers try new modules and features early, and decide when the updates should be applied.
-For more info, see the [relevant Documentation in our Modularization Overview](https://github.com/kyma-project/community/tree/main/concepts/modularization#release-channels).
+For more info, see the [release channels documentation in our Modularization overview](https://github.com/kyma-project/community/tree/main/concepts/modularization#release-channels).

-In case you are planning to migrate a pre-existing module within Kyma, please familiarize yourself with the [Transition Plan for existing Modules](https://github.com/kyma-project/community/blob/main/concepts/modularization/transition.md)
+In case you are planning to migrate a pre-existing module within Kyma, please familiarize yourself with the [transition plan for existing modules](https://github.com/kyma-project/community/blob/main/concepts/modularization/transition.md)

 ## Implementation